 Online Computer Systems Networking Programs

-In 2017-2018, 720 schools offered a networking program of some type.
+In the 2018-2019 academic year, 696 schools offered some type of computer systems networking program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|